jdenari/jdenari/README.md

 - 👨 Brazilian/Italian, 27 years old
 - 👨‍💻 Engineer looking for a Front-End position
 - 🧗 Slow and easy to make things happen
-- 💞️ I’m passionate about science, technologie and how the brain works as a hobby
+- 💞️ I’m passionate about science, technologie and neuroscience as a hobby
 - 🎯 Pesonal Portfolio Website: [Portfolio](https://jdenari.github.io/personal-blog/)
 - 📫 How to reach me Email: joao.denari@hotmail.com